 Saltwater doesn't sound as deadly as, say, taking your chances on puffer fish sushi.
 After all, our bodies depend on both water and salt to function.
 Water, the universal solvent for proteins and the like, is essential for chemical reactions that help us metabolize food, use our muscles, pump our blood and even think.
 Our cells also depend on salt, which exists as sodium and chloride ions in our extracellular fluids, for those same chemical reactions.
 So, what's the problem?
 If anything, drinking saltwater sounds efficient, not deadly.

-Saltwater is a hypertonic fluid, or one that contains more salt than human blood, and it has a salinity of 35 [source: U.S. Geological Survey].
+Saltwater is a hypertonic fluid, or one that contains more salt than human blood, and it has a salinity of 35 [source: Science Learning Hub].
 As you're about to see, drinking extremely hypertonic fluids such as seawater throws the body's coping mechanism into disarray.